Ursula K. Le Guin: Gender and sexuality

 Le Guin responded to these critiques in her subsequent writing.
 She intentionally used feminine pronouns for all sexually latent Gethenians in her 1995 short story "Coming of Age in Karhide", and in a later reprinting of "Winter's King", which was first published in 1969.
 "Coming of Age in Karhide" was later anthologized in the 2002 collection The Birthday of the World, which contained six other stories featuring unorthodox sexual relationships and marital arrangements.
 She also revisited gender relations in Earthsea in Tehanu, published in 1990.
 This volume was described as a rewriting or reimagining of The Tombs of Atuan, because the power and status of the female protagonist Tenar are the inverse of what they were in the earlier book, which was also focused on her and Ged.
 During this later period she commented that she considered The Eye of the Heron, published in 1978, to be her first work genuinely centered on a woman.
+Le Guin's 1986 essay “The Carrier Bag Theory of Fiction” is a critique of the traditional idea of the hero in storytelling, "shifting the way we look at humanity's foundations from a narrative of domination to one of gathering, holding, and sharing," in the words of critic Siobhan Leddy.